 The Fast Multipole Method in the Differential Algebra Framework for the Calculation of 3D Space Charge Fields

-In partial fulfillment of the requirements for a degree of Doctor
+In partial fulfillment of the requirements for the degree of Doctor

 of Philosophy from Michigan State University.